Make Sure Your Final Wishes Are Known

 - Larger Inheritances for Beneficiaries Through Income Tax Deferral

-- National Asset Protection on inheritance from judgements, creditors, bankruptcy, and ex-spouses
+- National Asset Protection on inheritance from judgments, creditors, bankruptcy, and ex-spouses

 - The holder of the account can establish a contingency plan for all IRA assets if the beneficiary dies prematurely, faces divorce, or has mental incapacity for an extended period.